PlantEcology/RPiUVCamera/README.md

 ## Bash Script
 Originally, I used the python script, but switched to a simple Bash script on the RPi desktop that is executable which sets white balance to sun and names the image based on the current date and time ("img_YearMonthDay_HourMinuteSec.jpg").
 Be sure you enable the camera module using rasp-config (command) or Raspberry Pi Configuration (menu).

-## Case
+## Case STL Files
-I printed a modified version of https://www.thingiverse.com/thing:3735600 to hold the filter.
+This is a modified version of https://www.thingiverse.com/thing:3735600 to hold the filter.
 My current version is in need of some major refinement.